 Now that you’ve thoroughly tested your new WordPress theme, login to your WordPress dashboard install it on your live site.
 Before you activate the theme just do a quick double check using the Live Preview option.
 You can use this to click through a few of your pages just to be sure that everything looks good.

 An optional step would be to install a coming soon plugin on your site before activating your new theme.
 This way if you have to make any tweaks to your live site after activating your new theme, your visitors will see a pretty under construction or coming soon page.
-Two plugins we really like are the Authentic Coming Soon WordPress Plugin and the Ultimate Coming Soon Page WordPress Plugin.
+Two plugins we really like are WP Maintenance Mode and the Coming Soon Plugin by SeedProd.

 Once you’re ready to go, simply navigate to Appearance > Themes and click the button to “Activate” your new WordPress theme.

-While to someone who hasn’t experienced the nightmare of a website train wreck, this might seem like an over-complication of something that’s supposed to be simple, doing this is like having great health insurance on top of eating healthy and exercising, only for your WordPress site.
+To someone who hasn’t experienced the nightmare of a website train wreck, this might seem like overkill.
+A complete over-complication of something that’s supposed to be simple.
+Trust me – it’s not.
+Think of this like having great health insurance on top of eating healthy and exercising, but for your WordPress site.
 Working hard to troubleshoot your theme locally minimizes your risk of something bad happening on your live site.

 Did you find this guide helpful?
 Or do you have anything to add?
 Let us know in the comments section!